dcppc/2018-august-workshop/docs/agenda.md

 ### Details

 The workshop will take place on the 19th floor of the Equitable building.

-In order to have a finalize agenda at the start of the workshop, please submit breakout groups suggestions and sign up to give a talks Friday August 24.
-You can do so by [opening or commenting on an issue in the workshop Github repository](https://github.com/dcppc/2018-august-workshop/issues).

-As always, the lightning talks will be [broadcast and recorded via Zoom](https://zoom.us/j/364678101).
+The lightning talks will be [broadcast and recorded via Zoom](https://zoom.us/j/364678101).

 ### Workshop Day 1: Monday, August 27, 2018